 Managing Your Cholesterol Levels

-Our body has the ability to produce its own cholesterol when it needs it.
+Our body can produce its cholesterol when it needs it.
 The problem occurs if we eat food with excessive trans-fats so this will result in cholesterol imbalance.
 Having the right diet is recommended.
-Be selective when buying food, study the ingredient list, but many doesn't tell the truth.
+Be selective when buying food, study the ingredient list, but many don't tell the truth.

-There are products that contain low trans-fat; however by regulation the label can claim the product contains "no trans fat."
+Some products contain low trans-fat; however by regulation the label can claim the product contains "no trans fat."
 You could think it is barely minimal amount though it can increase instantly if you ever already high in LDL cholesterol.

 There are many vegetables containing plant sterols like wheat germ, sesame seed, wheat bran to name a few.
 It’s all rich in plant sterols.
-When you are dieting be sure to have adequate amount of plant sterols for the body to use.
-During the digestion the body uses less cholesterol because plant sterols compete with cholesterol in the the blood stream.
+When you are dieting be sure to have an adequate amount of plant sterols for the body to use.
+During digestion, the body uses less cholesterol because plant sterols compete with cholesterol in the bloodstream.
 The body will do all the labor; all we should do is to provide some support.
-As an example, cholesterol or high density lipoprotein holds cholesterol off from the blood vessel so our liver can dissolve it properly.
-LDL (bad cholesterol) or low density lipoprotein takes bad cholesterol from the liver by that it may not be dissolve and the start of build up in the arteries.
-Because of this a balanced cholesterol is important for our health.
+As an example, cholesterol or high-density lipoprotein holds cholesterol off from the blood vessel so our liver can dissolve it properly.
+LDL (bad cholesterol) or low-density lipoprotein takes bad cholesterol from the liver by that it may not be dissolved and the start of build up in the arteries.
+Because of this, a balanced cholesterol is essential for our health.
 The right supplements could help balance cholesterol.
 Heart disease remains one of the major causes of death in the world and in many cases caused by blocked arteries.

 Regarding HDL cholesterol often called the good cholesterol, a higher number is a lot better; it means you will have a reduced chance of having heart disease.
 Mainly because HDL cholesterol protects the heart and the arteries by taking the bad cholesterol out of your blood and guard the arteries for a possible build up of LDL cholesterol.
 The table below explains what the numbers mean.